dmarienburg/CleverFetch/readme.md

 # CleverFetch

-A simple script for automating your downloads of data from the Clever SMS sftp site.
+A simple script for automating your downloads of data from the Clever sftp site.

 Author: David Marienburg
 Version: 1.0